kai-test/simple-sinatra-app-server/README.md

 Note: I forward the port 80 of guest VM to the port 3080 of host.

 ######  Step 3.
-After VM is up and running, use Ansible to 1) Create system users 2) Install base packages, Ruby, Unicorn, Nginx.
-3) Do security configuration (firewall blocks all incoming traffics except SSH, HTTP and HTTPS, root direct login is blocked, password authentication is disabled and only key authentication is allowed).
+After VM is up and running, use Ansible to 1) Create two system users - 'unicorn' and 'nginx'  2) Install base system packages, Ruby, Unicorn, Nginx.
+3) Configure security rules: a) Enable firewall to block all incoming traffics except SSH, HTTP and HTTPS. b) Disable 'root' direct login. c) Disable password authentication and only allow key authentication.

     cd ~/vagrant/simple-sinatra-app-server
     export ANSIBLE_HOST_KEY_CHECKING=False